 After completing my undergraduate degree through Gustavus Adolphus College (St. Peter, Minnesota) and a master’s program at Concordia University, St. Paul, with a small, familiar groups of fellow educators, I couldn’t imagine completing an online program without the in-person contact and communication I was used to.
 People considering online education and those in the midst of online classes express similar concerns.
 Will I be supported?
 Will I make connections?
 Will I really learn?

 When contemplating any significant decision, it is helpful to weigh the pros and the cons to make the best determination.
 Here is my current, honest experience as an online student.

 Pro: You can accomplish your coursework anytime, anywhere.
 This is the top reason students choose to go the online route.
 I work on coursework while my children are napping, in the car during dance class, and on my lunch break.
 Instead of meeting somewhere at a particular time, I am able to learn when it's convenient for me.
 That flexibility made online education a feasible and appealing option.

 Con: You can accomplish your coursework anytime, anywhere.
 Yep, the pro is also the con.
 Shortly after beginning my program, I took a vacation to Mexico.
 No work, no kids, and no other responsibilities meant it was a prime time to get ahead on some assignments.
 Not necessarily how I would choose to spend my vacation, but I will say that if I had to do homework, on a beach in the sun was the way to do it.

 Pro: It is more economical.
-Aside from the fact that the particular program I was looking at was half the cost at ACE than anywhere else, there are no additional parking fees or required books to purchase.
-This, in combination with the time and gas saved traveling to a physical location, was an additional advantage.

-Update | After completing my undergraduate degree through Gustavus Adolphus College (St. Peter, Minnesota) and a master’s program at Concordia University, St. Paul, with a small, familiar groups of fellow educators, I couldn’t imagine completing an online program without the in-person contact and communication I was used to.
-People considering online education and those in the midst of online classes express similar concerns.
-Will I be supported?
-Will I make connections?
-Will I really learn?

-When contemplating any significant decision, it is helpful to weigh the pros and the cons to make the best determination.
-Here is my current, honest experience as an online student.

-Pro: You can accomplish your coursework anytime, anywhere.
-This is the top reason students choose to go the online route.
-I work on coursework while my children are napping, in the car during dance class, and on my lunch break.
-Instead of meeting somewhere at a particular time, I am able to learn when it's convenient for me.
-That flexibility made online education a feasible and appealing option.

-Con: You can accomplish your coursework anytime, anywhere.
-Yep, the pro is also the con.
-Shortly after beginning my program, I took a vacation to Mexico.
-No work, no kids, and no other responsibilities meant it was a prime time to get ahead on some assignments.
-Not necessarily how I would choose to spend my vacation, but I will say that if I had to do homework, on a beach in the sun was the way to do it.

-Pro: It is more economical.
 Aside from the fact that ACE's program was a fraction of the price of other institutions, there are no additional parking fees or required books to purchase.
 This, in combination with the time and gas saved traveling to a physical location, was an additional advantage.